Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1003.
 Severability.

-If any provision of this chapter, or the application thereof to any person, business, corporation, government, including any agency or political subdivision thereof, or circumstance, is held invalid, the invalidity shall not affect any other provision or application of this chapter that can be given effect without the invalid provision or application, and to this end the provisions of this chapter are declared severable.
+If any provision of this chapter, or the application thereof to any person, business, corporation, circumstance, or government, including any agency or political subdivision thereof, is held invalid, the invalidity shall not affect any other provision or application of this chapter that can be given effect without the invalid provision or application, and to this end the provisions of this chapter are declared severable.

 Historical and Statutory Notes